Vitamin D

 Vitamin D and Osteoporosis

-Vitamin D plays a crucial role in maintaining bone health and preventing osteoporosis.
-It helps the body absorb calcium, which is essential for building and maintaining strong bones.
-Without enough vitamin D, the body cannot effectively absorb calcium from the diet, leading to weakened bones and an increased risk of fractures.
+One of the key functions of vitamin D is to help the body absorb calcium, which is essential for building and maintaining strong bones.
+Without enough vitamin D, the body cannot effectively absorb calcium from the diet, leading to weakened bones and an increased risk of osteoporosis.

 Supplements for Osteoporosis